 - Add chicken, salt, pepper, cumin, smoked paprika, and cayenne.
 Stir for a minute.

 - Add rice, salsa, black beans , bell pepper, and corn.
 Stir to combine.
 Add butter (if using) and stir.
-Add chicken stock and stir to combine.
+Add chicken broth and stir to combine.

 - Bring stock up to a light simmer and cook, covered, about 40 minutes.
 You may way to stir part way through to ensure it's not sticking.
 Also, ensure that the simmer is not too rapid so it doesn't burn.